iomesh/docs/docs/volume-operations/create-pv.md

     kubectl apply -f pvc.yaml
     ```

-3. Run the following command to check the new PVC.
+3. Run the following command to see the PVC.

     ```
     kubectl get pvc iomesh-example-pvc